Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 1.1 Adaptive Supply via Token Bonding Curve

-- When demand rises, the TBC mints new XOR to meet it.
+- When demand rises, the TBC mints new XOR.

-- The system automatically balances capital inflows and outflows, aiming for stability rather than speculation.
+- The system uses these mechanisms to balance inflows and outflows, targeting long-term stability over speculation.

-Unlike Bitcoin’s deflationary model or stablecoins pegged to fiat, SORA’s design seeks equilibrium within its own closed economy.
+Unlike Bitcoin’s fixed-supply model or fiat-pegged stablecoins, SORA’s design seeks equilibrium within its own closed economy.

 1.2 The Roles of XOR, VAL, and PSWAP

-SORA’s multi-token structure distributes functions normally concentrated in a single asset:
+SORA’s multi-token structure separates functions typically bundled into a single asset:

-- XOR, VAL, and PSWAP — SORA’s ecosystem tokens where XOR serves as the primary unit of exchange and governance, VAL rewards validators and nominators, and PSWAP incentivizes liquidity providers on Polkaswap.
+- XOR, VAL, and PSWAP — XOR serves as the primary unit of exchange and governance, VAL rewards validators and nominators, and PSWAP incentivizes liquidity providers on Polkaswap.

-By separating roles, SORA reduces systemic risk and aligns incentives among stakeholders — governance participants, liquidity providers, and infrastructure operators.
+By dividing responsibilities, SORA reduces systemic risk and aligns incentives among governance participants, network operators, liquidity providers, and builders.

 1.3 On-Chain Governance and Economic Democracy

-This “digital parliament” transforms SORA from a blockchain into a living decentralized economy — where users set the rules instead of institutions.
+This “digital parliament” transforms SORA from a blockchain into a coordinated digital economy, where policy choices come from transparent on-chain processes rather than institutions.

 2. Economic Vision and Coordination